 Alicia is someone you pay attention to, because you just know that whatever she is creating, and putting out into the world, is going to change a life. – Megan Lawrence, Founder, Healing Hopefuls

 Alicia Cook is an established writer and award-winning activist from New Jersey.
 She has been featured in the NY Post, CNN, Asbury Park Press, Teen Vogue, Bustle, American Songwriter Magazine, and the LA Times.
 Cook contributes regularly to the HuffPost, USA Today, and thrive.
 Her best-selling book of poetry, “Stuff I’ve Been Feeling Lately“, was a finalist in the 2016 Goodreads Choice Awards.
-Cook announced her next book of poetry, “I Hope My Voice Doesn’t Skip,” will be released through Andrews McMeel Publishing in June of 2018.
+Her second poetry collection, “I Hope My Voice Doesn’t Skip,” was released through Andrews McMeel Publishing in June of 2018.

 A prolific visionary for humanitarian nonfiction and poetry, [Alicia] believes in the healing nature of writing for herself and her readers.
 Her work is therefore an even blend of escapism and altruism.- Billy Anania, APP